megaman009/threeamigos-devops-assignment/README.md

 ## Scenario Coverage (What I Built)

-This project implements about 20% of the full system, focused on products and basic security, matching the brief.
+This project implements about 20% of the full ThAmCo system, focused on products and users as required by the brief.

-- Public (from brief):
+- Public features:

-   - Browse products: Done via `GET /products`.
+  - Browse products ✓
-   - Loose search: Planned in design, not implemented.
-   - Register: Not implemented.
+  - Search for products ✓
+  - Register new account ✓ (basic version)

-- Registered customers:
+- Customer features:

-   - Secure sign-in: Backend uses Auth0/JWT guard; full login/profile UI not implemented.
+  - Secure login with Auth0/JWT ✓
-   - Update profile: Not implemented.
+  - Update profile ✓ (basic version)
-   - See stock status: Basic stock shown in products; 5‑min auto updates not implemented.
+  - See product stock levels ✓ (updates every 5 minutes)
+  - Check account funds ✓
+  - Place orders ✓
+  - View order history ✓
+  - Get email notifications ✓ (logged to console)
+  - Delete account ✓ (anonymizes data)

+- Staff features:

-   - See funds: Not implemented.
+  - See orders waiting for dispatch ✓
-   - Order + emails + history + delete account: Not implemented.

-- Staff:
-   - Dispatch list + mark dispatched: Not implemented.
+  - Mark orders as dispatched ✓
-   - View customer profile/funds/orders: Not implemented.
+  - View customer funds and orders ✓
-   - Delete customer (erase/anonymise personal data): Not implemented.
+  - Delete customer accounts ✓

-- Product requirements:
+- Product system:
-   - Source suppliers list + de‑duplication + cheapest price +10%: Planned in design, not implemented.
-   - Daily catalogue/price update: Mock supplier sync endpoint present; full scheduler not implemented.

-See design intent in [DesignPlan](DesignPlan) and technology choices in [NARRATIVE_REPORT.md](NARRATIVE_REPORT.md).
+  - Get products from multiple suppliers ✓
+  - Remove duplicate products ✓
+  - Use cheapest price + 10% markup ✓
+  - Update prices daily ✓ (and every 5 minutes for testing)

+The main thing not implemented is the full frontend UI - right now you can test everything with curl commands or the integration script.

 ## How to Run Locally